leedouardpro-code/edge-ai-predictive-maintenance-stm32/README.md

 This project covers the entire development cycle of an embedded AI model, from data preparation to on-device inference.
 The main challenge was not designing the model itself, but deploying it: correct UART configuration, PC/STM32 synchronization protocol, data type handling (float32, endianness) and compatibility between the X-CUBE-AI firmware and the application code.

-The result is a working system that classifies 5 machine states (HDF, No Error, OSF, PWF, TWF) in real time on an STM32, with 88% accuracy and a memory footprint of only 384 bytes of RAM — a concrete illustration of the performance/frugality trade-off at the heart of embedded AI.
+The result is a working system that classifies 5 machine states (HDF, No Error, OSF, PWF, TWF) in real time on an STM32, with 88% accuracy and a memory footprint of only 384 bytes of RAM, a concrete illustration of the performance/frugality trade-off at the heart of embedded AI.

 <br>

----
 ---

 <br>